thesofproject/sof-docs/getting_started/nxp/sof_imx_user_guide.rst

 Contact NXP Tech support for information on how to obtain Cadence proprietary algorithms.

-As usual we will boot the i.MX8QM board using imx8qm-mek-sof-wm8960.dtb.
-Let's see an example on how to test MP3 audio decodder.
-We need to use sof-imx8-processing-mp3-wm8960.m4 topology file.
+Boot the i.MX8QM board using ``imx8qm-mek-sof-wm8960.dtb``.
+The following example tests the MP3 audio decoder by using the ``sof-imx8-processing-mp3-wm8960.m4`` topology file:

 .. code-block:: bash